-7.9 Allocations to staff, Council members or their family members
+7.8 Allocations to staff, council members or their family members

-7.9.1 Members of staff and elected Members, including their close families, seeking housing within Breckland may apply for housing in the same way as other applicants.
-Their status should be disclosed at the earliest opportunity at the time of applying.
-Before such an applicant is given a banding or an allocation of property, approval will be sought from the Housing Manager at Breckland Council.
+7.8.1 Members of staff and elected Members, including their close families, seeking housing within Breckland may apply for housing in the same way as other applicants.
+Their status should however be disclosed at the earliest opportunity in their application at the time of applying.
+Before such an applicant is given a priority banding or an allocation of property, approval will be sought from the Housing Manager at Breckland Council.